ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 * [model_builder.py](vehicle_control/model/model_builder.py) encapsulates the code that builds the CNN.
 * [model_trainer.py](vehicle_control/model/model_trainer.py) is responsible for training the model.
 * [model.py](vehicle_control/model/model.py) is the entry point to the vehicle control pipeline, and coordinates the other files in the [vehicle_control/model](vehicle_control/model) module.

-I also include a notebook called [behavioral_cloning.ipynb](behavioral_cloning.ipynb) that I created to help with data exploration, testing my code, and analyzing the model results.
-The notebook also imports and uses the code from the [vehicle_control](vehicle_control) module.

 Using the Udacity-provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh